TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### %ASM_ONCE - Guard a File from Being Assembled Multiple Times

+Due to the restriction that all label definitions must be unique, it is usually not possible to import a file that defines any labels multiple times.
+This can pose an issue, especially for files belonging to re-usable libraries, which may end up being depended on by multiple different files in the same project.
+Importing the same file many times also takes up unnecessary program memory, and may result in the inadvertent multiple execution of certain directives.
+These issues can be mitigated by using the `%ASM_ONCE` directive.
+When the assembler encounters an instance of this directive, it checks if it has already assembled the current imported file before.
+If it has, it immediately skips to the end of the file, thereby resuming assembly of the parent file.
+Any instructions located before the `%ASM_ONCE` directive in the file will still be assembled multiple times.
+The directive doesn't take any operands.

+In the specific case that the `%ASM_ONCE` directive is the first instruction in a file, it will prevent a circular import error being thrown if that file ends up importing itself.
+The assembler will simply skip over the entire contents of the file instead, preventing any infinite loops in the process.

+It is not possible to use the `%ASM_ONCE` directive in the initial (base) file, and doing so will result in the assembler throwing an error, immediately stopping the assembly process.

+Whether or not a file has been assembled before is determined by a case-sensitive check of the file's path.
+The `%ASM_ONCE` directive will **not** prevent a file with identical contents but located within a different file from being assembled.
+Furthermore, symbolic links will **not** be considered to be the same file as the file that they link to.

 ### %DEFINE - Assembler Variable Definition

 #### Deleting Assembler Variables